madelinefromtableau/TC22-tableau-extension-sfdc-writeback/README.md

 ## Configure the dashboard extension

-1. In heroku, navigate to your app’s **Settings** tab.
-This tab has a section for adding Config Vars (environment variables) for the web app.
+1. In the downloaded files for the application, navigate to tableau-extension-writeback/src/server/config.js and open in notepad++.
+This script has a section for adding Config Vars (environment variables) for the web app.
 Add the following config vars, based on your Salesforce Connected App.

 **CONSUMERKEY** - Copy and paste from the Connected App’s manage connected apps page **CONSUMERSECRET** - Copy and paste from the Connected App’s manage connected apps page **PROFILES** - A comma separated list of profile names.
-This guide just used System Administrator so you can enter that.
+This guide just used 'System Administrator' so you can enter that.
+Make sure everything is in quotes!
+Save your file.

 ![herokou_keys](https://github.com/madelinefromtableau/TC22-tableau-extension-sfdc-writeback/blob/main/pic15.png?raw=true)